mbmb25/Barkemeyer_Python_Portfolio/README.md

 print(odds[1])
 print(odds[2])
 print(odds[3])
-# we get an error b/c 3 isn't there
+# We get an error because 3 isn't there.
 ```

     1